nikolmichaelidou/CI-Project-1/readme.md

         - Takes the user to the gallery to see photos of our clients and horses.
     - Home button
         - Takes user back to the homepage when they are in the gallery.
-    - Contact us
-        - When the user presses on the text a notification will appear on their screen, with a phone number to call to call if they have any questions or to book an appoiment.
     - About us
 ![about-us](/assets/imgs/screenshots/about-center.jpg)
         -  Brief information about the Harry.
 The man who opened the stables.